• Menu

 Kill a Rainy Day at the Vancouver Art Gallery

-Can you think of a better rainy day activity than a visit to Western Canada’s largest art gallery?
+Can you think of a better rainy spring activity than a visit to Western Canada’s largest art gallery?

 The Vancouver Art Gallery is undisputedly the city’s cultural heart.
 Situated in Vancouver’s former courthouse, even its very confines are iconic.
 At the same time, its outer plaza hosts protests and celebrations of virtually every shape and stripe.